JahnuBest/CSS-545-Project/README.md

 2. Average hours played
 3. Total sales
 4. Average concurrent players

-Project Summary:
-"Planet City Builder" is a space-based, procedural city-builder video game where players design and manage cities across unique planets.
-Harness planetary resources, zone cities, and conquer hostile environments to create a sprawling network of civilizations.
-Watch your cities grow from humble beginnings into thriving hubs.
-By combining space exploration and city-building, this game will offer an immersive experience for those seeking strategy and the challenge of simulated, interplanetary expansion.

 Competitor Analysis:
 This analysis evaluates two games with elements similar to PCB that have achieved success in the gaming industry.